 Some are former teachers entering the corporate world;

-Some are corporate learning & development professionals making the switch to customer-facing work;
+Corporate learning & development professionals making the switch to customer-facing work;

-Some are the rock-star customer success managers or support agents who love training and want to do it full-time;
+The rock-star customer success managers or support agents who love training and want to do it full-time;

-Some are education services professionals who have built entire training businesses.
+Education services professionals who have built entire training businesses.